 CEs and sites must maintain all records necessary for state and federal authorities and their agents to evaluate the operation of the Program.
-A CEs and sites must maintain Program records separately from the records of other nutrition programs in which they participate.
-If a CE's or site's participation in the at-risk afterschool care center component of the Program is terminated for any reason, they must maintain, for a period of three years from the last day of the Program year to which they pertain, all records related to the Program services that they provided and for which a claim was submitted.
+A CE and sites must maintain Program records separately from the records of other nutrition programs in which they participate.
+If a CE's or site's participation in the Program is terminated for any reason, they must maintain, for a period of three years from the last day of the Program year to which they pertain, all records related to the Program services that they provided and for which a claim was submitted.